shakfu/py-js/README.md

 ```

-Then run the following in the root directory of the `py-js` source (more extensive  installation steps are detailed below) and make sure you understand that it will automatically create a `py` package in your `$HOME/Max 8/Packages` directory:
+Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will automatically create a `py` package in your `$HOME/Max 8/Packages` directory:

 ```
 $ ./build.sh
 ```

-Open up any of the patchers and look at .maxhelp patcher in the generated package to understand how `py` and the `pyjs` objects work.
+Open up any of the patchers in the generated package and look at the `.maxhelp` patcher to understand how `py` and the `pyjs` objects work.

+Have fun!

 ## Summary